 If you did not apply for the lottery and are interested in joining the wait list, please submit an application.
-There are 80+ people on the wait list.
 We do have cancellations, so the longer you’re able to wait, the better your chances of getting in.

 Pre-requisite: Completion of at least two retreats that are at least 7 nights in length, residential Vipassana (Insight) meditation retreats.

 Bhikkhu Anâlayo will introduce mindfulness of breathing in sixteen steps and offer meditation instructions.
 Shaila Catherine and Ayya Anandabodhi will offer evening Dharma talks and group interviews, assisted by Dawn Scott.